-Customs brokers are the licensed private individuals, corporations, partnerships or associations who work with the different customs departments to clear your imported or exported merchandise for shipment.
+Customs brokers are licensed private individuals, corporations, partnerships or associations who work with the different customs departments to clear your imported or exported merchandise for shipment.
 It is the responsibility of the customs broker to ensure that all goods meet the requirements, regulations, and laws that are legally mandated.
 Additionally, they must confirm that all required documentation, fees, and taxes have been fulfilled.

-According to CPB, “brokers must have expertise in the entry procedures, admissibility requirements, classification, valuation, and the rates of duty and applicable taxes and fees for imported merchandise.”
+According to CPB, “Brokers must have expertise in the entry procedures, admissibility requirements, classification, valuation, and the rates of duty and applicable taxes and fees for imported merchandise.”
 This is an incredibly important job that has severe repercussions if not performed properly.
-The Penalties Program set forth by CPB and enforced by Penalties and Forfeitures field offices, as well as the national direction from 326 ports of entry, help to prevent noncompliance.
+The Penalties Program set forth by CPB and enforced by Penalties and Forfeitures field offices, as well as the national direction from 326 ports of entry, help to prevent non-compliance.

 Why do I need a customs broker??